cjpais/writing/serve/day/nov30_2020/apple_m1_industy_impact.md

 of the industry to respond.
 I will not be digging into why Apple would move to ARM.
 That discussion will be saved for a future article.

+Apple's release of ARM powered Mac's is flipping the industry on it's head.
+The sheer amount of press around this release is quite telling.
+[The buzz on Twitter, HN, has been continuous](https://www.singhkays.com/blog/apple-silicon-m1-black-magic/).

+At this point we know they are ***fast*** with incredible battery life to boot.

+These are fantastic things and these two factors will be the driving force for huge change in the industry.
+Consumer space and corporate space alike.

 Did Apple force the industry's hand to transition to ARM?

 ## Consumer Side